MicrosoftDocs/azure-devops-docs/docs/build-release/get-started/aspnet-4-ci-cd-azure-automatic.md

    The following sequence of events occurs:

-   - Azure Continuous Delivery creates a build and a release definition in the Team Services account you specified, together with a service endpoint to connect to Azure.
+   - Azure Continuous Delivery creates a build and a release definition in the VSTS account you specified, together with a service endpoint to connect to Azure.

    - If you chose to create a new Azure App Service instance for load tests, and/or a new slot for